haskus/haskus-system/doc/manual/intro.md

 ViperVM stands for Very High PERformance Virtual Machine.
-Our aim with this project is to provide a fully integrated environment to exploit current architectures, especially high-performance ones (e.g. so caleld heterogeneous architectures with GPUs or other accelerators, NUMA architectures, etc.).
+Our aim with this project is to provide a fully integrated environment to exploit current architectures, especially high-performance ones (e.g. so called heterogeneous architectures with GPUs or other accelerators, NUMA architectures, etc.).

 We start from the ground up (bare metal) and build abstraction layers on top of